 Her previous experience at Public Strategies, coupled with her work in the Georgia state legislature and on Zell Miller's gubernatorial election bid in 1994, created a platform for success in leading teams, corporations and clients to the successful pursuit and realization of their key priorities.

-Amy has been recognized as a top lobbyist in Georgia by James magazine in 2016 and 2017.
+Amy has been recognized as a top lobbyist in Georgia by the Atlanta Journal-Constitution in 2018 and James magazine in 2016 and 2017.
 Georgia Trend Magazine named her to its “Top 40 Under 40” list in 2006 and recognized her as one of the state’s premier insurance lobbyists in 2001.